pierre-rouleau/pel/README.rst

     - daemon Emacs server and clients: the `ec command`_.

 - **Non-invasive/Safe Design** PEL does not monkey patch Emacs.
-As PEL evolves new features are added into PEL Emacs Lips code that is byte and native compiled on all supported Emacs versions on macOS and Linux.
-No compilation error or warning is allowed.
-Ert based testing is written for an increasing set of PEL files and several PEL specialized checks are performed by PEL lint programs that parse elisp code.
+As PEL evolves new features are added into PEL Emacs Lisp code.

+  - All PEL Emacs Lisp code (including the early-init.el and init.el) is byte and native compiled on all supported Emacs versions on macOS and Linux.

+    - No compilation error or warning is allowed.

+  - PEL has an increasing amount of Ert based test code.
+  - PEL has several specialized linting programs that parse elisp code and detect errors that would only be detected at run time under specific conditions.
-  All PEL code is further scrutinized by the CodeRabbit AI agent.
+  - All PEL code is further scrutinized by the excellent CodeRabbit AI agent.

 - **Integrates external packages, control their installation** by customization.
 Currently supports 377 external packages from multiple sources: